Skattepolitik / Tax policy

 1. ABOUT DADES / DADES GROUP

 Dades is one of Denmark’s largest privately owned real-estate companies.
-The company has many years of experience in investing in and managing attractive and well-located properties and has through investment and continuous development built up one of the country’s largest and most attractive property portfolios.
+The company is investing in and managing attractive and well-located properties and has through investment and continuous development built up one of the country’s largest and most attractive property portfolios.

-Dades currently only has activities in Denmark and no cross-border transactions.
+Currently Dades has activities in Denmark and no cross-border transactions.
 Dades has no other business lines than investment and long-term ownership of properties.

 Asset management and development of the portfolio is outsourced to NREP, whereas administration and financial management is outsourced to Newsec.
-In that respect, Newsec handles all work related to tax and VAT, including day-to-day handling, preparation and filing of the annual tax returns.
+In that respect, Newsec handles all day-to-day handling of VAT.
+Together with PWC, Newsec handles the preparation and filing of the annual tax returns, closely monitored by the finance department.

 2. CORPORATE VALUES AND POLICIES OF DADES